 water and food

 water shoes: There are rocks in the water and the ground can be very slippery.
-So bring some water shoes of you plan to enter the water.
+So bring some water shoes if you plan to enter the water.

 swimwear and a towel: A nice swim in the cool water is amazing after a day full of exploration and hiking, so do not forget to bring whatever you need to swim.

-reef-safe sun screen: The waterfalls might not be a coral reef, but it is always better to use sunscreen that does not harm the environment when swimming in natural pools.
-It is impossible to know which negative effects the ingredients of normal sun screen could have, so it is best to act preemptive.
+reef-safe sunscreen: The waterfalls might not be a coral reefs, but it is always better to use sunscreen that does not harm the environment when swimming in natural pools.
+It is impossible to know which negative effects the ingredients of a normal sunscreen could have, so it is best to act preemptively.

 camera: These waterfalls are incredibly picturesque, so do not forget to bring your camera.
 You most likely already know that I recommend taking the time to learn how to use your camera in manual mode, so be sure to do it before you visit this place.
 After all there is nothing like a good long exposure shot of moving water.